V. P. Appukutta Poduval: Career

 A meeting with Mahatma Gandhi in 1934—during Gandhiji's visit to Payyanur—changed Appukutta Poduval's life for ever.
 Gandhiji's visit to Payyanur was as per the invitation of Swami Ananda Theertha, a strong voice against untouchability.
 Poduval was influenced by Swami Ananda Theertha, Raghavji—who was among the 78 who participated in the Salt March with Gandhiji, freedom fighter and poet A. V. Sreekanda Poduval and Appukutta Poduval's uncle V. P. Sreekanda Poduval—a prominent figure in the Salt March at Payyanur.
 During the Quit India Movement in 1942, Poduval was arrested by the British for delivering lectures in student meetings in Kozhikode and Kannur—for which he was imprisoned for two weeks at the Central Prison, Kannur.
 Personally and professionally, he dedicated his life to Khadi and Gandhism.
 In 1944, he joined the Kerala branch of Charkha Sangh.
 He also dabbled at art—the picture of Bharat Mata that he drew was featured on the cover of Mathrubhumi Azhchappathippu in 1946.
 In 1947, he became the in-charge the Oorijita Khadi Kendra in Payyanur, under the then Madras Government.
 He participated in the Bhoodan movement along with Vinoba Bhave and Jayaprakash Narayan.
 During the early '50s, he worked for Deccan Herald as a journalist—during which he covered Jayaprakash Narayan's speech in Payyanur.
 In 1957, he took care of the office of the ninth Sarvodaya Sammelan, held at Kalady.
 In 1962, Poduval became an employee of the Khadi Gramodyog Commission.
 He has served as Program Executive Officer of Gandhi Smaraka Nidhi, Secretary of Bharatiya Sanskrita Prachara Sabha, Principal of Sanskrit Mahavidyalaya Payyanur and the President of Payyanur Sarvodaya Mandal.

+Personal life

+Poduval turned 100 on 9 October 2023.